SAEEMUDDIN/Food4u/README.md

 FEATURES AND FUNCTIONALITIES

-1. Homepage
+1.Homepage
-   a.
-Introduction – A short brief on the restaurant
+  - Introduction – A short brief on the restaurant
-   b.
-Limited Offer / Sale – Few Item on current sales
+  - Limited Offer / Sale – Few Item on current sales
-   c.
-Contact Us – Restaurant Information
+  - Contact Us – Restaurant Information
-2. Menu Page
+2.Menu Page
-   a.
-Menu – Sorted according to its category and each category on each page
+  - Menu – Sorted according to its category and each category on each page 3.Cart Page
-3. Cart Page
-   a.
-Cart – Display all choices that user selected
+  - Cart – Display all choices that user selected
-   b.
-Customer Details – A section on customer to input their details
+  - Customer Details – A section on customer to input their details
-   c.
-Product Deliver Method – User need to select how they are going to enjoy their food which is dine in, take away or they deliver it to their doorsteps.
+  - Product Deliver Method – User need to select how they are going to enjoy their food which is dine in, take away or they deliver it to their doorsteps.
-   d.
-Payment – Choose payment method either cash on delivery (COD), Online banking or Debit Card.
+  - Payment – Choose payment method either cash on delivery (COD), Online banking or Debit Card.

 4. DIAGRAM